SharePoint/sp-dev-docs/docs/solution-guidance/create-ux-controls-by-using-sharepoint-provider-hosted-add-ins.md

 ![People picker control](media/create-ux-controls-by-using-sharepoint-provider-hosted-add-ins/ae6e2198-6f63-4ea1-a739-34f64ecd9117.png)

+> [!NOTE]
-**Note:**  The Visual Studio 2013 solution for the sample contains a module named "Dummy" to ensure that when the add-in is deployed, it creates an add-in web.
+> The Visual Studio 2013 solution for the sample contains a module named "Dummy" to ensure that when the add-in is deployed, it creates an add-in web.
 An add-in web is required for cross-domain calls.

 The Scripts folder of the Core.PeoplePickerWeb project contains app.js and peoplepickercontrol.js files (along with people picker resource files for additional language support).
 The app.js file fetches client context by using the cross-domain library and hooks the HTML in the Default.aspx file into the people picker control.
 The Default.aspx file contains the  `<div>` tags that implement both the text box and the people search capability.

+> [!NOTE]
-**Note:**  The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ```
 <div id="divAdministrators" class="cam-peoplepicker-userlookup ms-fullWidth">